creating:actions

 </code> </code>

--Double-priming an expression is illegal in TLA⁺, so results in a runtime error.+We use the familiar ''try''/''finally'' approach when evaluating expressions within a modified ''Interpreter'' state to ensure runtime exceptions do not corrupt the ''Interpreter'' instance.
+-The new ''getValue()'' helper merges lookup logic for state variables & operators; these should be disjointalthough state variable values are checked first:+We use the familiar ''try''/''finally'' approach when evaluating expressions within a modified ''Interpreter'' state to ensure runtime exceptions do not corrupt the ''Interpreter'' instance.

 +We also use the ''new HashMap<>(next)'' copy constructor to copy ''next'' before putting it in ''possibleNext'', which avoids a //very// subtle bug: since evaluating the action modifies the values in ''next'', and we put ''next'' into a ''HashMap<>'' which records its position by calculating a hash of the value of ''next'', if we subsequently modify the same object put into the ''HashMap<>'' then that value will get "lost" in the datastructure, because its hash value changed.